Our mission statement is to "Learn Jesus. Live Jesus. Teach Jesus."

 Pastor, and is in the candidacy process.
 She brings an unshaken faith and

 unconditional love to her new appointment.
 Kellie’s heart’s joy is her family.
 She

-is a loving wife, mother of three adult children and Nana to a beautiful
+is a loving wife, mother of three adult children and Nana to two beautiful